sayegh9/stock-scanner/us-webapp/README.md

 - 🧮 **Weighted scoring** – blend technical, fundamental, and sentiment grades into a 0–100 composite.
 - 🗂️ **Batch workflows** – submit multiple tickers and receive independent streamed results.
 - 📈 **Modern U.S. data feeds** – downloads prices and fundamentals from Yahoo Finance via `yfinance`, with automatic Stooq and akshare fallbacks.
+- 🛟 **Data quality call-outs** – the dashboard surfaces missing fundamentals, empty news feeds, or provider warnings so you immediately know when an input needs attention.

 ## Getting Started